technosf/SMuTPea/README.md

 ## Modules ##

 SMuTPea is a built around [Apache Maven](https://maven.apache.org/).
-To build the project, from its top-level directory:
+To build the project, from the project top-level directory:
 ```
 mvn package
 ```
-This will compile the classes, run the unit-tests, and build _.jar_ files for each module with an _uber_ .jar repleat wit dependencies under _smutpea\_all/target_.
+This will compile the classes, run the unit-tests, and build _.jar_ files for each module with an _uber_ .jar repleat wit dependencies under _smutpea_all/target_.

 ### SMuTPea-Core ###
 **Core** embodies the SMTP RFCs as _Objects_, enforcing the RFC rules, defining the role of the **MTA** while leaving it implementation up to you.